 Affordable Korean Language Lessons Offered by the Korean Education Center of the Korean Consulate General of New York!

-Are you one of the many adoptees in NYC interested in learning Korean but not sure where to go?
+Are you interested in learning Korean but not sure where to go?

 The registration fee is $100.
-Registration closes Monday, January 23, 2017.
+Registration closes at 6PM on Monday, January 22, 2017.
 See the registration and cancellation section at the bottom of this page for more information.

 If you are not sure what level class you should take or have any questions, please email firstname.lastname@example.org.
 To support Also-Known-As and become a member, please visit our membership page.